paulrosen/abcjs/docs/contributing.md

 [_] Be sure [the read me file](../README.md) is up to date, along with all the files in [docs](../docs).

 [_] Find any hardcoded version numbers in [the package file](../package.json) and change them.

-[_] Change the hardcoded version numbers in index.js, midi.js, and test.js.

 [_] Minify the various library versions with `npm run build`.